Cosmological parameter inference with Bayesian statistics: A first look at Bayesian statistics

 \subsection{About the Likelihood}

 We mentioned that the Bayesian evidence is usually set apart when doing any inference procedure in the parameter space of a single model.
 Then, without loss of generality, we can fix it to $P(D|H)=1$.
-If we ignore the prior\footnote{It is expected that the real value of any given parameter for a large enough dataset is independent of the prior.} we can identify the posterior with the likelihood $P(\theta|D, H)\propto L(D|\theta,H)$ and thus, by maximizing it, we can find the most probable set of parameters for a model given the data.
+If we ignore the prior (a motivation for doing this will be expanded upon in the next section), we can identify the posterior with the likelihood $P(\theta|D, H)\propto L(D|\theta,H)$; thus, by maximizing it, we can find the most probable set of parameters for a model given the data.
 However, having ignored $P(D|H)$ and the prior, we are not able to provide an absolute probability for a given model, but only relative probabilities.
 On the other hand, it is possible to report results independently of the prior by using the \textit{Likelihood ratio}.
-The likelihood at a particular point in the parameter space can be compared with the best-fit value, or the maximum likelihood $L_{max}$.
+The likelihood at a particular point in the parameter space can be compared with the best-fit value, or the maximum likelihood $L_{\rm max}$.
 Then, we can say that some parameters are acceptable if the likelihood ratio

-is bigger than a given value. \\
+is bigger than a given value.

-Let us assume we have a Gaussian posterior distribution, which is single-peaked.
-We consider that $\hat \theta$ is the \textbf{mean} of the distribution
+Let us assume we have a single-peaked distribution.
+We consider that $\hat \theta$ is the \textbf{{mean}} of the distribution

 If our model is well-specified and the expectation value of $\hat \theta$ corresponds to the real or most probable value $\theta_0$, we have